-Here are 8 healthy food trends for 2017.
+Here are 8 healthy food trends of 2017-

 - Sprouts are making a huge comeback.
 Many people are now eating more sprouted grains because they are packed full of nutrients and have been artificially processed very little in comparison to most foods.
-They are worthy enough of ranking on the top of the list of healthy food trends of 2017.
+They are worthy enough of ranking to be on the top of the list of healthy food trends of 2017.

 - Nooch an exotic topping will soon be everywhere — especially as the decadent vegan trend continues to surface in the culinary world.
-Nooch, formally known as nutritional yeast has a nutty flavoring that’s derived from sugarcane or beet molasses.
+Nooch, formally known as nutritional yeast has a nutty flavouring that’s derived from sugarcane or beet molasses.